 Monthly dividend stocks are equally rare when it comes to international dividend stocks.
 Banco Bradesco S.A.
-(BBD) is a monthly dividend stock with a yield above 4%.
+(BBD) is a monthly dividend stock with a projected 2023 yield of ~1.5%.

 Of course, investors should exercise caution when it comes to monthly dividend stocks.
 As always, investors should evaluate the company based on its business model strength, competitive advantages, and growth potential before buying shares.

 This article will discuss Banco Bradesco in greater detail.

 Banco Bradesco is a financial services company based in Brazil.
 It offers various banking products and financial services to individuals, corporations, and businesses in Brazil and internationally.
 The company’s two main segments are banking and insurance, including checking and savings accounts, demand deposits, time deposits, as well as accident and property insurance products and investment products.
 The company generates around $19 billion in annual revenue.

 The 2020 COVID-19 pandemic year was very difficult for Banco Bradesco, as the global economy was negatively impacted by the coronavirus pandemic.
 Fortunately, 2021 was a year of recovery for banks such as Banco Bradesco, which have benefited from the return to economic growth.

 On February 10th, 2023, Banco Bradesco reported its Q4 and full-year results for the period ending December 31st, 2022.
 The banking segment’s net interest income came in at $3.20 billion for the quarter, representing a 1.7% decline year-over-year.
 Income from insurance grew by 21.9% to $824.5 million.